 - Relevance to practice or policy/scientific merit

 - Contribution to the theme/s of the Conference, in particular how well it addresses the theme of pushing the boundaries

 - Interest to the audience

-- Accepted presenters must register and pay for the conference by 22 August 2017 or their presentation will be removed from program.
+- Accepted presenters must register and pay for the conference by the end of October 2019 or their presentation will be removed from program.

 - Accepted abstracts for both oral and poster presentations will be included in a printed conference proceedings book and will be made available online.